rccyx/vault-mcp/README.md

 Provide any additional Vault environment variables (such as `VAULT_NAMESPACE`) if your deployment requires them; the server forwards the process environment to the Vault client library.

-> For sane testing defaults locally use the `.env.example.copy` file.
+> For sane testing defaults locally use the `.env.copy.example` file.

 ## Tool Reference